 More often than not, the automatic choice for most women is to give birth in a birth centre.
-They think they are getting the best of both worlds; it is less medicalised than a hospital but doesn’t have the perceived risks of giving birth at home because at home you get one-to-one care often from a known midwife which is generally agreed to be the gold standard of care.
-In fact, they get many of the protocols of hospitals but lose out on some of the fundamental benefits of home where they get exactly the same, or even better, medical support.
-This study contradicts that belief and it has important information and the facts for all women to be aware of in the decision-making process.
+They think they are getting the best of both worlds; it is less medicalised than a delivery ward but doesn’t have the perceived risks of giving birth at home.
+At home you get one-to-one care often from a known midwife which is generally agreed to be the gold standard of care.
+You get exactly the same, or even better, medical support at home, but in hospital you lose out on some of the fundamental benefits of home.
+This study contradicts the generally held assumption that hospital is safer, and it has important information and the facts for all women to be aware of in the decision-making process.

 Being fully informed

 A little-known fact that is important in the decision-making process of ‘where to give birth’ is the increased stress from week 40-41.5 that occurs when women are booked into some birth centres.
 After this time, she is no longer allowed to go to the birth centre so may be desperate to get the baby out.
 She is more likely to agree to a sweep which itself can have knock on effects and associated risks.
 As the study demonstrates, homebirths have been shown to be safer for women.
 But why is this the case?

 Being at home, arguably, a mother’s “safe” place, will facilitate labour to progress more comfortably and efficiently than in a hospital environment, which also includes a birth centre.
 Often labours progress quicker and have less medical intervention (such as assisted deliveries) when they take place at home as it is instinctively where we feel safe.